scarletrx/blog/app/contact/index.md

 ---

-We love featuring exquisite discoveries from Africa, the Gulf, and Southeast Asia.
+We love featuring exquisite discoveries from Africa, the Middle East, and Southeast Asia.
 Not from these areas?
 Excellent!
 We would be honoured to hear from you.
 No matter where a discovery is found, if we love it, we will feature it.
 <br />
 <br />
 We do not trade product for feature.
 Our acceptance of an item or product does not guarantee a feature.
 If we love it, we *will* feature it.